karlhulme/sengi/workspaces/sengi-express/readme.md

 npm test
 ```

-At present the test framework `jest` does not fully support the package.json `exports` property.
-This means it cannot load the `uuid` library via ESM properly.
-For the moment I'm importing the required function using the CommonJS format in a separate .cjs file.

 ## Continuous Deployment

 Any pushes or pull-requests on non-master branches will trigger the test runner.

-Any pushes to master will cause the library to be re-published.
+Any pushes to master will cause the family of libraries to be re-published.